Evolutionary Retrofitting: Overview and discussion

-{\bf{3D Gan EG3D for AFHQ (cats):}} With 200 feedbacks, we built a more realistic EG3D-cats, outperforming state-of-the-art in three-dimensional cats\ifthenelse{\songoku=0}{ and three-dimensional face generation}{}.
+{\bf{3D Gan EG3D for AFHQ (cats)}} (\cref{eg3dcase}): With 200 feedbacks, we built a more realistic EG3D-cats, outperforming state-of-the-art in three-dimensional cats\ifthenelse{\songoku=0}{ and three-dimensional face generation}{}.

-{\bf{LDM:}} We provide an interactive counterpart of LDM.
+{\bf{LDM}} (\cref{sd}) : We provide an interactive counterpart of LDM.
 The fact that it works is quite counter-intuitive: the latent space has dimension $4\cdot 64\cdot 64$.
-We perform several tests with hair color, image quality, and realism, and results are precise.
+We perform several tests with hair color, image quality, and realism, and results are repeatedly confirmed.
 They are in line with user needs: whereas most LDM users (in particular in the new field of prompt engineering for txt2img) do many independent rerolls, we guide these rerolls using previous results.

-A further work would be removing the significant engineering work necessary for reward shaping thanks to AfterLearnER.
+Section \ref{sec:onlinesd} presents results in a very low budget case.